August 10 – August 14, 2026

 ($100 discount for returning students, subscribers, and siblings)

-Shakespeare's Players is a three-week summer acting intensive for teens (ages 14 – 18) who are serious about growing as performers.
+Shakespeare's Players (formerly Senior Corps) is a three-week summer acting intensive for teens (ages 14 – 18) who are serious about growing as performers.
 Building on the skills introduced at the Junior level, Shakespeare's Players features a special focus on Shakespeare and the individual actor.
 The three-week session culminates in a final presentation of an abridged Shakespeare text.
 Previous groups have performed works such as Julius Caesar, As You Like It, The Tempest, and A Midsummer Night's Dream!
 Prior participation in the Junior level is not required.

 Members of Shakespeare's Players participate in daily classes (Monday – Friday, 9:30 a.m. – 4:30 p.m.) under the direction of The Shakespeare Theatre’s Education staff, and meet with The Theatre's professional resident artists in master classes and discussions.
 Each day is varied, fast-paced, and exciting!
 Classes focus on acting, text analysis, characterization, bringing Shakespeare's language to life through voice and movement, audition techniques, and more!
 Each student also comes away with a rehearsed and critiqued Shakespeare monologue of their choice — a great asset when auditioning for colleges and other theatre programs.